Skip to main content

 Some features aren’t handled locally yet.
 When the dev server receives a request it can’t serve, it forwards it to your deployed app so the call still works.
 The server logs a warning each time this happens.
 Forwarded features include:

-• Authentication: OAuth and login routes are redirected to Base44 so session cookies work correctly.
+• Authentication: OAuth and social login routes are redirected to Base44 so session cookies work correctly.
+Email/password auth runs locally.

 • Core integrations: Endpoints like SendEmail or AI generation are forwarded.
 File uploads are the exception and run locally.